Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/enable-dbt-copilot.md

 # Enable dbt Copilot <Lifecycle status="enterprise" />

-This page explains how to enable the dbt Copilot engine in dbt Cloud, leveraging AI to speed up your development and allowing you to focus on delivering quality data.
+This page explains how to enable the dbt Copilot engine in dbt Cloud to speed up your development and allow you to focus on delivering quality data.

 ## Prerequisites